hansonhl/antra/README.md

     ```
 5. **Run computation as you normally would.** The outputs will be batched as well.

 ## Caching control

+By default, when you run `compute()` or `intervene()` with inputs or an intervention on a `ComputationGraph`, each node
+in the graph will automatically store the results of that input in a cache.
+The following are some ways to control this
+caching behavior, which may be useful when the outputs take up a lot of memory space.

 **Prevent a computation from caching a result on a certain input**